Meteor-Community-Packages/meteor-user-status/README.md

 ## Testing

-There are some `Tinytest` unit tests that are used to test the logic in this package, but general testing with many users and sessions is hard.
+There are some `Tinytest` unit tests that are used to test the logic in this package, but general testing with many users and connections is hard.
 Hence, we have set up a demo app (http://user-status.meteor.com) for testing that is also hosted as a proof of concept.
 If you think you've found a bug in the package, try to replicate it on the demo app and post an issue with steps to reproduce.

 ## Contributors